Subodh Das

-Subodh Kumar Das (born 19 June 1947) is a scientist, engineer, and inventor who works in the aluminum industry.
+Subodh Kumar Das (born 19 June 1947) is an Indian-American scientist, engineer, and inventor who works in the aluminum industry.
 He is the founder and CEO of Phinix, LLC, an international consulting firm serving the aluminum industry.
 Previously, Das has served on the boards of The Aluminum Association, SECAT, Inc., and the Minerals, Metals and Materials Society.
 The American Society of Metals elected him as ASM Fellow in 2002.
 The Minerals, Metals and Materials Society also awarded Das its prestigious Distinguished Service Award in 2001.
 He was also awarded the JOM Best Paper Award in 2011.

 Early life

 Subodh was born and grew up close to the Nepalese border in small villages and towns of north-eastern province of Bihar in India.
 He came to the United States in 1971.

 Education

 Das has attended a number of institutions throughout his career.
-He received his Bachelor of Science in 1968 from the Bihar Institute of Technology (now known as the Birsa Institute of Technology, Sindri) in Jharkhand, India.
-In 1972, he received his master's in technology, with a focus in metallurgical engineering, from the Indian Institute of Technology, in Kanpur, India In 1974, he received his PhD in metallurgical engineering from the University of Michigan.
+He received his Bachelor of Science in 1968 from the Birsa Institute of Technology, Sindri) in Jharkhand, India.
+In 1972, he received his master's in technology, with a focus in metallurgical engineering, from the IIT Kanpur In 1974, he received his PhD in metallurgical engineering from the University of Michigan.
 In 1982, he received his MBA, with a focus on corporate planning, from the University of Pittsburgh.